 TopView Ads are especially suited for the consumer packaged goods industry.
 TikTok claims that in this case, these ads are 67% more effective for sales.

 One of the brands that turned to TopView Ads was Vichy, who wanted to drive mass awareness during their skincare’s high product season.
 Their full funnel saw a 17% conversion rate and 6.7% lift in awareness.

 By inviting users to have fun with promotional filters in their videos, branded effects raise awareness of your business.

-From creating stickers to filters, numerous brands have opted to go down the special effect route for their TikTok marketing.
-(Often combining it with In-Feed and TopView Ads as part of a bigger campaign.)
+From creating stickers to filters, numerous brands have opted to go down the special effect route for their TikTok marketing (often combining it with In-Feed and TopView Ads as part of a larger campaign).

 Take M.A.C.
 Cosmetics, for example.
-To promote the launch of a new lipstick range, the company created a branded effect displaying the new colors alongside positive affirmations:
+To promote the launch of a new lipstick line, the company created a branded effect displaying the new colors alongside positive affirmations:

 Hashtags are equally as important on TikTok as special effects and music.